-To remove a token, click on it to bring up the editing toolbar.
-Then choose the trash can icon.
+To remove a token, click on it, then choose the trash can icon.

 Changing the object for a template

-Sometimes you convert a template for Deals, but then realize you want to use it with Contact or Company records instead.
+For example, let's say you've created a Deal template for HubSpot, and you later want it to be a Company template instead.
 No problem - you can change the object associated with your template at any time.

 To get started, open your template for editing.
 Then head to the top right corner and click the Tokens icon.